5. Exhortations, 4:8-6:10

 by means of questions, remarks, a proverb and appeal..

-The third exhortation: In this, the third of his exhortations to the Galatian believers, Paul encourages his readers to resist the temptation that they submit themselves to the Mosaic law as the means of appropriating God's promised blessings.
+The third exhortation: In this, the third of his exhortations to the Galatian believers, Paul encourages his readers to resist the temptation that they should submit themselves to the Mosaic law as the means of appropriating the fullness of God's promised new life in Christ.
 To choose this course of action will serve only to cut them off from Christ and the gift of new life found in him through the renewing work of the Spirit.
 As for those who are promoting this heresy, namely, the members of the circumcision party, they "will pay the penalty"; their infection must be resisted.

-Form: Treating this passage as an exhortation seems appropriate, although, even at this point, there are still some commentators, eg. Witherington III, who argue that it is part of the central theological discourse of the letter.
+Treating this passage as an exhortation seems appropriate, although, even at this point, there are still some commentators, eg. Witherington III, Grace in Galatia, who argue that it is part of the central theological discourse of the letter.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.